-dcbelTM will be available in California beginning with the Bay area as soon as this Winter and will expand to the Greater Los Angeles and San Diego areas over the course of 2021.
+dcbel[TM] will be available in California beginning with the Bay area as soon as this fall and will expand to the Greater Los Angeles and San Diego areas at the beginning of 2021.
 We will expand to additional markets based on demand!
-Should you wish to see dcbelTM in your area feel free to pre-order dcbelTM so you can be added to the waitlist and receive updates on when it will become available in your region.
+Should you wish to see dcbel[TM] in your area feel free to pre-order dcbel[TM] so you can be added to the waitlist and receive updates on when it will become available in your region.